QubesOS/qubes-core-admin-client/doc/manpages/qvm-prefs.rst

 qrexec_timeout
     Accepted values: timeout in seconds

-    How log to wait for VM boot and qrexec agent connection.
+    How long to wait for VM boot and qrexec agent connection.
 After this timeout, if qrexec agent is still not connected, VM is forcefully shut down.
     Ignored if qrexec not installed at all (`qrexec` feature not set, see :manpage:`qvm-features(1)`).